Break into the world’s most prestigious publications with your travel writing

 Section 3: Your Freelance Writing Business

 Here, we’ll take a detailed look at freelancer finances and the admin tasks that will keep your writing business afloat (no stone will be left unturned).
 Writing niches will be uncovered here, too.
 Should you have one?
 Do you need one?
 What niches are there in the first place?
-We shall also dissect travel blogs and media kits to promote to your site.
+We shall also dissect travel blogs and media kits to promote your site.

 Section 4: Good to Know